ratacat/slurp-ai/README.md

 - **Content Cleanup**: Attempts to remove common navigation elements and other non-content sections.
 - **Compilation**: Combines content from scraped pages into a single output file.
 - **Configurable**: Options can be set via a `.env` file.
+- **Asynchronous**: Uses async/await for better performance and scalability.

 ## Installation